jar398/listtools/doc/guide.md

 Values in the primary key column that occur there more than once are detected and flagged.

+A 'scientific name' is a 'canonical name' together with an 'authorship'.
 Data cleaning is performed for the following columns:
- - `canonicalName`, `scientificName` - if a scientific name (one that has an authority) is found in the `canonicalName` column, and the `scientificName` column is empty, then the scientific name is moved to the `scientificName` column.
-Similarly, if a non-scientific name is found in the `scientificName` column, it's moved to the `canonicalName` column.
+ - If a scientific name (one with authorship) is found in the `canonicalName` column, and the `scientificName` column is empty, then the canonical name is moved to the `scientificName` column.
+ - Similarly, if a canonical name is found in the `scientificName` column, it's moved to the `canonicalName` column.
+ - Gven any two of `canonicalName`, `scientificNameAuthorship`, and `scientificName`, the third can be determined.
  - `acceptedNameUsageID` - if it just replicates the `taxonID`, clear it
- - `taxonomicStatus` - flag if a record with taxonomic status `synonym` does not have an accepted taxon id, or if one with status `accepted` does
+ - `taxonomicStatus` - report if a record with taxonomic status `synonym` does not have an accepted taxon id, or if one with status `accepted` does
+ - trim leading and trailing space, change double to single space, remove trailing period
  - `source` - cleanup specific to EOL DH 0.9 and smasher - remove
    source record ids other than the first
- - `Landmark` - recode values, change to `landmark_status` - EOL specific cleanup
+ - `Landmark` - cleanup specific to EOL DH - recode values, change to `landmark_status`

 `--managed prefix:column` is for designating use of managed identifier spaces.
-If one column contains, say, NCBI taxids, or GBIF taxon identifiers, or anything similar, that are stable across versions of the source (as opposed to being idiosyncratic to one version), then the column should be copied to the `managed_id` column.
-This operation is what this feature is for.
-For examples, `--managed gbif:taxonID` means that the taxonID column contains managed GBIF taxon 'identifiers' and the `managed_id` column will contain 'managed identifiers' (an idea I made up).
-E.g. if a row's taxonID contains `359` then the string `gbid:359` will be placed in the `managed_id` column.
+If one column contains, say, NCBI taxids, or GBIF taxon identifiers, or anything similar, that are stable across versions of the source checklist (as opposed to being idiosyncratic to one version), then the is copied to a new `managed_id` column.
+For examples, `--managed gbif:taxonID` means that the taxonID column contains managed GBIF taxon 'identifiers' and the `managed_id` column will contain 'managed identifiers'.
+E.g. if a row's taxonID contains
+`359` then the string `gbif:359` will be placed in the `managed_id` column.
 This will then be used for matching operations (well... not currently... but it has done so in the past).

 ### find_taxa

 Locates the Darwin Core Taxon file within a .zip file.
-Let `A.dump/` be a directory containing the files resulting from unzipping the .zip file.
+Suppose `A.dump/` is a directory containing the files resulting from unzipping the .zip file.
 Then:

     src/find_taxa.py A.dump